flenniken/statictea/docs/linebuffer.md

 * [newLineBuffer](#newlinebuffer) &mdash; Return a new LineBuffer for the given stream.
 * [reset](#reset) &mdash; Clear the buffer and set the read position at the start of the stream.
 * [readline](#readline) &mdash; Return the next line from the LineBuffer.
+* [yieldContentLine](#yieldcontentline) &mdash; Yield one line at a time from the content string and keep the line endings.

 # minMaxLineLen